armetiz/airtable-php/README.md

-# AirTable for PHP
+# Airtable for PHP

 ## Example

-Simple member indexer that encapsulate AirTable within simple API.
+Simple member indexer that encapsulate Airtable within simple API.
-Can be used to start a CRM on AirTable.
+Can be used to start a CRM on Airtable.

-Note: Because AirTable doesn't allow schema manipulation using their public API, you should configure table using the WebUI with the following
+Note: Because Airtable doesn't allow schema manipulation using their public API, you should configure table using the WebUI with the following

 * Id : text
 * Firstname : text